linhns/linhns.github.io/content/experience/_index.md

 +++
-title = "Projects"
+title = "Experience"

-description = "Here are the projects I have done."
+description = "My past and current occupations"

 # A draft section is only loaded if the `--drafts` flag is passed to `zola build`, `zola serve` or `zola check`.
 draft = false